UriAlcantar/UriAlcantar/README.md

-# 👋 ¡Hola!
-Soy Uri Alcantar
+# 👋 Hi there!
+I'm Uri Alcantar

-Soy un desarrollador web con enfoque FullStack pero con solidos conocimientos de DevOps y arquitectura cloud.
-Me encanta construir soluciones útiles, eficientes y con buen diseño.
+I'm a web developer with a Full Stack focus and solid knowledge of DevOps and cloud architecture.
+I love building useful, efficient, and well-designed solutions.

 ---

-## 🧠 Tecnologías que uso
+## 🧠 Technologies I use

 ### Frontend
 - ⚛️ React, Next.js, Angular, Vite